 Around 58.0% of applicants submit ACT scores, with the standard score being in the 30 range.
 For graduates who want to carry on after earning a bachelor's degree, University of California - Los Angeles has grad programs available.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit University of California - Los Angeles' scorecard.

 University of Southern California is a good choice for students pursuing a Computer Science degree.
 In addition to its bachelor's programs, University of Southern California offers graduate degrees in CompSci.
 University of Southern California is one of the largest schools in California.

-Over 60.0% of undergraduates receive some type of financial aid at University of Southern California.
+Over 59.0% of undergraduates receive some type of financial aid at University of Southern California.
 You may want to invest in an ACT prep course before you take the test because the usual ACT score is 32.
-A virtual tour could be a great way to find out more about University of Southern California's campus?
+Interested in learning more about University of Southern California's campus?
 Go on a virtual tour.

 Stanford University is among your best bets if you're planning on studying Computer Science.
 Stanford University offers graduate degrees in compsci for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.